 - Also pairs well with a variety of affordable microphones.

 - Flexibility.
 Combo units enable TS (instrument cable) as well as XLR (microphone, etc.)

 - Static can be heard when turning up and down the volume.
 No effect on the sound.

 - Those looking to pair this with a nice set of studio monitors.

 - Those looking for exceptional value.

 - Those who are new to home recording and need an affordable, reliable solution to their dilemma.

 Well that’s about it for today my friend!
-I hope you gained some insight on the focusrite scarlett 2i2 usb 2 audio interface!
-If you have any questions or would like me to clarify something, please leave a comment or Contact me!!
+I hope you gained some insight into the Focusrite Scarlett 2i2 USB 2 audio interface!
+If you have any questions or would like me to clarify something, please Contact me!!

 All the best and God bless,